 All About Diamond Fluorescence

-Fluorescence in a diamond will make the diamond “glow” or emit a low level of light most usually blue but may appear green, yellow, or red occasionally, but only when that diamond is exposed to ultraviolet (UV) light.
+Fluorescence in a diamond will make the diamond “glow” or emit a low level of light.
+Most light is usually blue, but it may also appear green, yellow, or even red occasionally, but only when that diamond is exposed to ultraviolet (UV) light.
 UV light is invisible to the human eye and is a natural part of both everyday sunlight and the “black light” sometimes used in discos or clubs.
 The emitted light or “glow” will last only so long as the diamond continues to be exposed to the UV light.

 How does it impact the look of the diamond?

 Most fluorescence does not impact the look of the diamond at all unless it is particularly strong.
 Gem labs rate fluorescence as none, faint, medium, and strong or extremely strong.
 Strong or extremely strong fluorescence in a diamond may make it appear somewhat “hazy” or “oily”.
 This is rare and affects only about 0.2% or fewer diamonds submitted for grading.
 It is even rarer for lab-grown diamonds.
 For the most part, fluorescence has no impact on the appearance or value of a diamond unless it is very strong.

 Diamond fluorescence is caused by submicroscopic shifts/substitutions in the diamond’s structure.
 These do NOT compromise the structural integrity of the diamond.
 Diamond experts and graders will mention fluorescence as a feature of a stone that has it but unless unusually strong, it is neither a positive nor a negative aspect of the stone.

 “Should I buy a diamond that contains Fluorescence?”